cedar-policy/cedar-docs/docs/collections/_bestpractices/bp-implementing-roles.md

 When making an authorization request, we need to provide information about which groups the principal is in.
 For example, when asking whether `User::"Joe"` is permitted to take the action `TimeSheetReview`, we need to provide the authorization engine with the information that Joe is a member of the group `Role::"Approver"`.

-## Managing resource specific roles
+## Managing resource-specific roles

 So far, we’ve kept things very simple.
 A principal assigned to the Approver role can approve all timesheets.
 Things get more complicated when a role must be assigned for a specific subset of resources.
-For example, the timesheet-approver could be country specific.
+For example, the timesheet-approver role could be country-specific.
 Bob might be authorized to approve timesheets in Germany and France, while Alice can approve timesheets in France and the UK.

 The following sections explore two different ways to do this.
 The first approach creates resource-specific roles.
 The second approach adds an attribute condition to the group policies.
-We assume that the are organized into resource groups per country.
+We assume that the timesheets are organized into per-country resource groups.